 COVID-19 Update: All Services available in-person and through video communications.

-Psychotherapy with children and adolescents is a collaborative process with parents and caregivers that typically includes regularly scheduled consultations with parents that allow for discussion of their concerns about their child and parenting.
+Psychotherapy with children and adolescents is a collaborative process with parents and caregivers that typically includes regularly scheduled consultations with parents that allow for the discussion of their concerns about their child and parenting.

-Parenting support is offered just for parents, or in conjunction with Child Therapy.
+Parenting support is offered just for parents or in conjunction with Child Therapy.

-I provide ongoing consultations every four or five sessions, without the child being present.
-The purpose of the ongoing consultations is to maintain and foster a strong therapist-parent alliance, allow the parents and therapist to collaboratively assess the progress toward goals, and further educate parents about child development and parenting skills.
+I provide ongoing consultations every four or five sessions without the child being present.
+The purpose of the ongoing consultations is to maintain and foster a strong therapist-parent alliance, allow the parents and therapist to collaboratively assess the progress toward goals, and further educate parents about child development and enhance parenting skills.

 Parenting support is an essential part of your child's healing journey, one so important that I have ensured that your first consultation is free.